netstim/leaddbs/Lead_manual/book/checking_the_coregistration.md

 This process allows for better resulting images that will help to improve the localization of the electrodes.

 Once the options are selected and the normalization process started, MATLAB will run the coregistration.
-In some of the normalization processes, you will be shown coregistrations between different images and asked if they are precise.
+Depending on the chosen normalization process, you will be shown coregistrations between different images and asked if they are precise.
 You should then evaluate the images and decide if the they are adequately coregistered.

 **Adequate Coregistration:**
-In case the coregistrations were adequately performed, the you should enter `y` into the Command Window.
+In case the coregistrations were adequately performed, you should enter `y` into the Command Window.
 The present image will then be coregistered with the next available view.

 This process happens up to three times depending on the available image views.
 The order of coregistration follows:
 - Transversal to coronal view